-Norway will become the first country in the world to start the process of switching off its analogue FM (Frequency Modulation) radio network to adopt the cheaper and wider covering DAB (Digital Audio Broadcasting), from this Thursday, 12th January 2017.
+Norway became the first country in the world to switch off its analogue FM radio network to adopt the cheaper and wider covering DAB in January 2017.

-The move has attracted a lot of attention, and is splitting the opinion of many in the Scandinavian country.
-Over 70% of the country are now using DAB as their main source of radio listening.
+The move attracted a lot of attention, and split the opinion of many in the Scandinavian country.
+Over 70% of the country are now using DAB (Digital Audio Broadcasting) as their main source of radio listening.

 DAB radio is considered to be a better alternative to FM; producing a better quality of audio and allows more channels to be available.
 However, in a recent poll, 66% of Norwegians felt the government is moving ahead with these plans too quickly - the two largest opponents being motorists and the elderly.

-It is believed that two million cars on the road in Norway are not currently able to receive DAB radio, and a total of 15 million radios in homes, businesses and on sea vessels could be made redundant by the time the expected switch off is complete in five years.
+It is believed that two million cars on the road in Norway as of January 2017 were not able to receive DAB radio, and a total of 15 million radios in homes, businesses and on sea vessels could be made redundant by the time the expected switch off is completed over the course of five years.

 Future Of FM In The UK